Alyan1/automated-quiz-generation-system/README.md

-# Automated Quiz Generation & Assessment System
+# Automated Quiz Generation & Assessment AI System

 A full-stack intelligent assessment platform that leverages Generative AI (RAG + Phi-3) to automate quiz creation from lecture notes.
 Designed for educational institutions to streamline the workflow between Admins, Teachers, and Students.